ivan0010wang/ivan0010wang.github.io/README.md

       2. researched how to post user comments with javascript fetch-post.
 ### 2020-03-04
       1. continued researching and testing, can make new entry in server, but the entry is empty.
-### To-do List
+### Things that can make this website better
       1. post user comment
       2. weather api
       3. show restaurant with patio
+	  4. make **ALL** restaurant names clickable, show info of that restaurant when clicked.
+### Post-Project Retrospective
+#### Overall Experience
+	Exciting, challenging, and frastrating (sometimes).
-### Most/Least Proud Moments
+#### Most/Least Proud about Yourself
 	Most: Putting pieces of code together can make some of the functions work!
 	Least: Having errors in my console and could not figure out why...
+#### One Key Learning
+	**RESEARCH MORE** before coding
+#### One Thing To Challenge in Next Project
+	New things that I never used before.

 ## Kevin:
 ### 2020-02-24